This article is recommended for individuals near the beginning of their careers

 Throughout my career in recruitment, I've come to understand that there is not a one-size-fits-all solution regarding resume length.
 Rather, it varies depending on the country, industry, and specific job you're targeting.

 Take, for instance, insight from the University of Adelaide.
-If you're looking for job opportunities in the US or Europe, they recommend keeping your resume to a single page, regardless of the role you're applying for.
+If you're looking for job opportunities in the US, they recommend keeping your resume to a single page, regardless of the role you're applying for.
 However, if you are looking for a job in Australia, they state that two to three pages is fine, as long as the additional length provides the reader with a better understanding of what you’ve been doing in your recent career.

 The writers at SEEK offer an additional perspective.
 They recommend keeping your resume to one or two pages if you have less than a decade of professional experience.
 Conversely, if you have ten or more years of professional experience, are a senior executive, or if you work within academia, you may wish to have a resume spanning three pages or more.